 Park at the Cone Manor and head down the stairs and left from the parking lot.
 Go under the Blue Ridge Parkway and head straight up.
 The trail is marked as the Flat Top trail.

 Trail Information here!
 There are bathrooms with a water fountain as well.

 This running loop is an easy 1.2 – 2.7 mile loop, depending on which loop you do.
 You can connect to longer trails (Fire Tower, Moses Cone, Rich Mountain) or just circle the lake.

 This is a paved, mostly flat greenway that runs through Boone.
 It’s a little less than 4 miles end to end, but it’s nice because you can avoid any cars in a busy part of town.
+You can see a video I filmed while running the trail in August here.
 More trail info here.

 North Carolina Coast